-In basketball, the portion of the key denoted by an arc in the painted area positioned four feet from the basket.
+In basketball, the portion of the key denoted by an arc in the painted area that is positioned four feet from the basket.
+The arc is important because a defending player can not force a charging foul within this area.
+It was designed to provide benefit offensive players who drive to the basket and limit collisions.

 The restricted area exists to afford some protection to offensive players when they are driving to the basket.
 Its specific purpose is to prevent a secondary defender from moving in front of the basket if the ball handler has driven past his original defender.
 If either of a defensive player's feet is present in or above the restricted area, no charging foul can be called on an opposing offensive player during a collision